 - Pretty cloth napkins to replace boring paper ones

-It seems that we are always buying toys for one group or another whether that be our pets, kids, or other family members Many of these toys start off bright, shiny, and interesting but soon lose there appeal and are promptly trashed.
+It seems that we are always buying toys for one group or another, whether that be our pets, kids, or other family members.
+Many of these toys start bright, shiny, and interesting but soon lose their appeal and are promptly trashed.

-Simply cut out this trash by buying good quality toys made from sustainably sourced materials.
-These toys such as the Steiff teddy bears, wooden chess sets, and board games don’t lose their appeal and quite often last for many years.
+Simply cut out this trash by buying good-quality toys made from sustainably sourced materials.
+These toys, such as the Steiff teddy bears, wooden chess sets, and board games, don’t lose their appeal and often last for many years.

 Some even increase in value and can be passed down through the generations.